vpolda/FPGA-MultiBoot/README.md

 What mechanisms ensure data consistency during the transition period?

 What data will we capture during reprogramming?
+ - programming time
- - programming time and bit stream size
+ - Bit stream file size
- - Memory requirements
  - Power consumption
+ - Could then find ratio of new to old bitstream file and relate it to programming time

 # Requirements
 WIll fill in as it develops
+ - Memory requirements
+ - Power requirements

 # Development
 ## PS Driven Full image